 Southeast Zone comprises those lands that are located within the following areas:

-Kent Holowath operates a grain and cow-calf operation with his wife, Jill, and three kids near Rumsey.
-They have both purebred and commercial black Angus cattle, as well as a backgrounding operation.
-Currently he is the head leader of the Rumsey 4-H Beef Club and a director at the Big Valley Feeder Association.
+Kent Holowath operates a grain and cow-calf operation with his wife, Jill, and three adult kids near Rumsey.
+They have commercial black Angus cattle, as well as a backgrounding operation.
+Kent is currently the Chair of the Palliser Grazing Club and Chair of the Big Valley Feeder Association.

 Craig Lehr was born and raised on his family farm, Short Grass Ranches, near Medicine Hat.
 After three years at Olds College he returned to the farm where he lives with his wife, Nicole, and their two kids, who are the fourth generation on the farm.
 Short Grass Ranches consists of a cow-calf operation and backgrounding feedlot, along with irrigation and dryland farming.